Nxabega is situated on 70km² of NG27A - a private concession area in the south-western Delta region

 Brunch is usually eaten at individual tables on your return from the morning activity.
 You can usually expect an assortment of salads, a hot dish (on one occasion our team had fresh bream and bacon with a beetroot salad which they commented was really tasty), eggs if you wish, freshly baked bread and various cheeses – all presented on your own table, amounting to your own individual buffet!
 On our last visit we had to leave before brunch to catch our plane, so Nxabega packed us a simple but adequate packed lunch of sandwiches, fruit and nuts.

-Afternoon tea, served around 3.30–4.00pm, is usually a combination of a light savoury snack and some form of cake.
-However, we enjoyed a feast of cheese ciabatta and pastrami mini rolls, gooey chocolate brownies, fresh avocado and sliced fruit – with an option of iced coffee or tea.
+Afternoon tea, is served between 3.30–4.00pm depending on the season, and usually consists of a light savoury snack and some form of cake.
+We enjoyed a delicate feast of pork sliders with an assortment of salad ingredients (marinated feta, olives, artichokes and tomatoes) and a banana cake - all with an option of iced coffee or tea.

 The dinner menu is usually announced by the chef as everyone gathers for pre-dinner drinks – just in case there are any last-minute changes or requests to be noted.
-We had dinner under the trees in the ‘small’ boma, thoughtfully lit with lanterns which created a magical atmosphere.
-There is usually a choice of two main dishes – that evening it was between kudu steak and oven-roasted bream, both served with garlic and rosemary baby potatoes and vegetables.
-Cheekily I sampled a bit of both and I couldn’t pick my favourite… We started with a tomato and coriander soup served with a cheese roll, and ended the meal with a crème caramel served with an Italian biscotti.
+We had dinner on the swimming pool deck, which was lit with lanterns creating a magical atmosphere.
+There is usually a choice of two main dishes – that evening it was between kudu steak and oven-roasted chicken leg, both served with garlic and rosemary baby potatoes, a vegetable kebab and corn on the cob.
+We started with a halloumi and roast tomato salad and ended the meal with a Malva pudding.
 An interesting menu, carried off perfectly.

 Occasionally, when the weather permits, dinner will be served in the 'big' boma.
 On the menu is usually a mix of traditional African and barbecue dishes.